AITwinMinds/ChatGPT-UI/README.md

 3. **Language Translation**: If translating, select the source and target languages from the dropdowns.

-4. **Clipboard Option**: Use the last clipboard text as a prompt with a single checkbox.
+4. **Clipboard Option**: By checking the "Use last clipboard text" checkbox, you can easily apply the text from your clipboard as part of the prompt.
+This provides a quick way to incorporate external content into your queries.

 5. **Input Text**: Enter the prompt manually or input text for manual prompts or code debugging.